jhill1/SEPwC/source/R_ggplot2.inc.rst

   single: ggplot2

-``ggplot2`` is a popular library for creating pretty graphs and figures in R. It works in a simialr way to the tidyverse in terms of using dataframes as the basic data and then adding layers on top to create the final plot.
+``ggplot2`` is a popular library for creating pretty graphs and figures in R. It works in a similar way to the tidyverse in terms of using dataframes as the basic data and then adding layers on top to create the final plot.

 This section is based on the tutorial by
 `Cedric Scherer <https://www.cedricscherer.com/2019/08/05/a-ggplot2-tutorial-for-beautiful-plotting-in-r/>`_

-``ggplot2`` is also used as a basis for other graphing packages, such as ``ggpubr`` which simplifies some of the syntax here to create publicaiton-level quality graphs.
+``ggplot2`` is also used as a basis for other graphing packages, such as ``ggpubr`` which simplifies some of the syntax here to create publication-level quality graphs.
 By learning ``ggplot2`` you should find ``ggpubr`` very easy to use and have the knowledge to create more bespoke plots where needed.

 The dataset